Zeit (Rammstein album): Promotion and release

 Rammstein began posting clips to their social media accounts on 8 March 2022, teasing forthcoming new material with the hashtag "#ZEITkommt".
-The band announced their eighth studio album Zeit on 10 March alongside the release of its lead single, the title track, and the song's music video.
+The band announced their eighth studio album Zeit on 10 March alongside the release of its lead single, the title track "Zeit", and the song's elaborate music video directed by Robert Gwisdek containing allegorical scenes about death and the passage of time.

 On 25 March 2022, the band's website announced that 11 "Zeit capsules" had been placed in 11 different cities around the world.
 Each capsule contained a code.
 The fan who found any of the 11 capsules should enter the code to Rammstein's website, revealing to the world the title to one of the unreleased tracks.
 The fan would also receive two tickets to any Rammstein concert of their choice, as well as travel and accommodations for the aforementioned concert.
 The band began teasing the release of the album's second single, "Zick Zack", in early April.
 They opened a telephone hotline that provided the song's release date as well as portions of the song's instrumental and vocals.
 The song was released on 7 April 2022, accompanied by a music video.
 A CD release that came with a teen-style magazine designed after the music video was released on 14 April, as well as a standard 7-inch vinyl.

 Zeit was released on 29 April 2022 through Universal Music, receiving both physical and digital releases.
 Physically, the album received both a standard and deluxe CD release, both housed as a digipak, as well as a double, heavyweight vinyl release.
 The album's release was preceded by a listening event, held at certain movie theaters around the world, on 28 April.
 The cover art for Zeit depicts the members of Rammstein walking down a staircase connected to the Trudelturm, a monument dedicated to aerial research, located at Aerodynamic Park in Adlershof, Berlin.
 The photograph used for the cover art was taken by Canadian musician Bryan Adams.